omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

 ## 07 - Homophily by way of Smoking Habits

-The starting point for this model arises from the question, *If Smokers ‘only ever’ befriend other Smokers, do Non-Smokers Behave the Same?*
+The starting point for this model arises from the question, *If Smokers ‘only ever’ befriend other Smokers, do Non-Smokers Prefer Non-Smokers as Friends?*

-This may shed some insight behind the way non-smokers go about forming friendships, if they are to some extent indifferent between forming ‘within-group’ ties with other non-smokers and any other peer, regardless of their smoking habits.
+This may help us understand the way non-smokers go about forming friendships, if they are to some extent indifferent between forming ‘within-group’ ties primarily with other non-smokers or if this attribute/behaviour of smoking habits is not that important to them.

 ``` r
 Model_2 <- ergm(friendship_network ~ edges + nodematch("Smoking"))